chrisarg/Bit/README.md

 - Implement additional, OS agnostic build systems
 - Code the setop functions (e.g. and, not, xor etc) using SIMD directives
 - Ensure that clang and icx are fully tested and supported
-- Test (including the build system!) on AMD and Intel GPUs
+- Test (including the build system!) on AMD and Intel discrete GPUs
+- Utilize Unified Shared Memory if available in the system
 - TPU & NPU support (low priority but will be cool with all the new chips)

 ## License